righteousgambit/SecurityGithubActions/README.md

 # SecurityGithubActions
-This is a repository for deploying security controls as Github Actions for your Github projects.
+This is a repository for deploying security scanning controls as Github Actions for your Github source code.
 The intent is to achieve feature parity with or exceed the capabilities provided natively @ Gitlab via [Auto DevOps](https://docs.gitlab.com/ee/topics/autodevops/)

 ## TODO
-- __container scanning__
+- __Container Scanning__
   - Trivy
-- __dependency list__
+- __Dependency List__
   - Gitlab custom dependency listing tool?
-- __dependency scanning__
+- __Dependency Scanning__
   - Analyzers
     - Ruby
       - Gemnasium